sloboda/URLLookupServiceDemo/README.md

 A non-exclusive list of items to address in the future.

+0. Bugs and Additional Features
+    * Add more testing.
+    * I'm missing a test to force an internal error on the result.
+I would revise this to either test for the "9999" code, or refactor that code out.
 1. Logging
     * Log for performance improvements.
 Log when a request is received, when a response is set, which parts take the longest time.